Amanullah Khan Niazi

 In 2015 Ubaid was arrested during a Rangers’ raid at Muttahida Qaumi Movement's (MQM'S) headquarters Nine Zero.
-During the interrogation, Ubaid claimed that he was given the task along with at least a dozen other men by MQM Leader Saeed Bharam The plan was set in motion on June 15, 2006.
+During the interrogation, Ubaid claimed that he was given the task by Saeed Bharam along with at least a dozen other men.
+The plan was set in motion on June 15, 2006 ubaid was being instructed by Saeed over the phone.
 Amanullah Khan Niazi, his brother Inspector Habibullah khan Niazi, head constable Akhtar Hussain, police constable Sabir Sultan, and Shafiullah were killed, while several others were injured in the attack near Electronics Market.